archdroid-org/alarm-image-generator/cache/README.md

-Holds packages that where downloaded and installed to prevent continues downloading when generating multiple images.
+Holds packages that where downloaded and installed to prevent downloading multiple times when generating multiple images.